In-For-Disaster-Analytics/sites-and-stories-nlp/environments/TACC-Set-Up-Conda-Env.md

 * Project: project sponsoring the work / which allocation you want to use
 * Queue: development

 Submit job request and wait until it launches.
+When the message says your session is running, simply click the green 'Connect' button or copy and paste the URL into the browser of your choice.

-Once it launches you can either start a new notebook, or use file transfer protocols to bring an existing notebook into your files for use.
+Once Jupyter launches you can either start a new notebook, or use file transfer protocols to bring an existing notebook into your files for use.

+### Adding additional packages
+If you find your use cases requires additional packages, simply search [Anaconda.org](https://anaconda.org/) for the package and isntallation code, then install them from the terminal.
+Then restart the package in Jupyter to make the package code available.